top of page

 CHARACTERS:

 The player’s childhood friend and a young detective in Clockworld.
 Her left arm is mechanical, though no one knows why she needed an exoskeleton.
-Following in her father’s footsteps—who was a renowned detective—Alanna strives to prove to herself and the city that she is more than just her father’s shadow and is a detective whose work her father would be proud of.
+Following in her father’s footsteps, who was a renowned detective, Alanna strives to prove to herself and the city that she is more than just her father’s shadow and to become a detective her father would be proud of.
 Visual prototype: young Rachel Weisz.

 A kind elderly man, owner of an old clock shop in Clockworld.
 He used to craft clocks himself, but after giving himself mechanical hands, which didn’t integrate well, he had to give up working with small parts.
 He hired an apprentice, Joseph, to whom he passed on his knowledge, while Jack now handles only the business side of things.

-A brilliant young professor of alchemy, aged 40.
+A brilliant professor of alchemy in his forties.
 He owns a laboratory where he creates potions.
 Meticulous, slightly withdrawn, but a sophisticated gentleman.
 One of the wealthiest people in Clockworld.

-A young writer, beautiful and well-educated, but highly sensitive.
-This helps her creativity but somewhat hinders her in life.
+A young writer, beautiful and well educated, but highly sensitive.
+This helps her creativity, though it sometimes makes life harder for her.
 Jane internalizes everything happening around her, often taking things to heart.
 However, she is ready to move mountains for her friends.
 Her name is a reference to the heroine from Jane Austen’s Pride and Prejudice.

-An 18-year-old apprentice to Jack Persiworld.
+An 18 year old apprentice to Jack Persiworld.
 Talented and quick to learn, which Jack highly values.
 Joseph is shy and seems perpetually sad.
-This isn’t surprising, as his parents died, and he left his hometown to move to Clockworld.
-In this big city, he has no friends or close ones.
+This isn’t surprising, as his parents died and he left his hometown to move to Clockworld.
+In this big city, he has no friends or anyone close to him.

 EXAMPLE QUESTS: